AmusedWaffle/BacklogManager/backlog-manager/README.md

 5. Note: src/app/page.js is the going page, and src/app/layout.js
     is the global layout applied to all pages

+## Coding Standards:
+1. All of our React JS and CSS source code files have been linted with Prettier's default options
+2.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).